MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 05-06/Note 1 - One Dimensional Arrays.md

 ### Printing Arrays

-If you declare an array called `arrayName` and run `System.out.println(arrayName);`, it will print a hexadecimal value, which indicates the array's address.
+If you declare an array called `arrayName` and run `System.out.println(arrayName);`, it will print a hexadecimal value, which indicates the array's address in memory.

-In order to print the content of the array, you can import `java.util.Arrays` and use `System.out.println(Arrays.toString(arrayName));`.
+In order to print the contents of the array, you can import `java.util.Arrays` and use `System.out.println(Arrays.toString(arrayName));`.

 ### Accessing Array Elements

-The notation for accessing individual elements is the same as assignment values.
+The notation for accessing individual elements is the same as assigning values.

 To access an element in an array at index `i`, you can use `arrayName[i];`.

-If you try to access an array element before the array has been initialized, the value will either be null (if the data type is an object) or the default value of the data type (if the data type is a primitive).

 ### Searching Through Arrays

-The old-fashioned way of iterating through an array in Java by looking at each element one-by-one, is to use a standard for loop.
+A **standard `for` loop** can be used to iterate through an array by looking at each element one-by-one.

-It would look something like this.
+It would look something like this:

 ```java
 for (int i = 0; i < arrayName.length; i++) {